 Seattle Divorce Services represents clients in the Washington State Superior Courts, primarily in King and Snohomish counties.
 For the most part, this Q&A should apply to divorces everywhere in the United States, but you should be sure to seek information about your local laws if you live in a different county or state.

-There are many ways to go about a marriage dissolution, including litigation, collaboration, and mediation.
-However your family law matter is handled, there are several steps we generally need to go through:
+Many options exist for going about a marriage dissolution, including litigation, collaboration, and mediation.
+However you handle your family law matter, we generally need to go through several steps:

-- The case needs to be filed with the court.
+- We need to file the case with the court.

 - We may need to work out temporary living arrangements (residence, support, parenting, and possibly protective orders).